free things to do in New York City

 Talk | A Conversation with the Founder of Jezebel.com

-A conversation with Anna Holmes, founder of the women-focused site, Jezebel.com, and Seniro Vice President at First Look Media, where she serves as the Editorial Director at Topic, a digital magazine that commissions and distributes ambitious storytelling projects in a variety of genres, including photography, illustration and documentary film.
+A conversation with Anna Holmes, founder of the women-focused site, Jezebel.com, and Seniro Vice President more at First Look Media, where she serves as the Editorial Director at Topic, a digital magazine that commissions and distributes ambitious storytelling projects in a variety of genres, including photography, illustration and documentary film.
 An award-winning editor and writer, Holmes has contributed to The New York Times, The New Yorker and The Washington Post, among other publications.
 Over the course of her 20-year career—which included the creation of Jezebel—she has challenged long-held cultural conventions around gender, race, and power.
-Her perseverance and entrepreneurial spirit are laudable and an inspiration to new generations of strong female leaders.
+Her perseverance and entrepreneurial spirit are laudable and an inspiration to new generations of strong female leaders. less

 New York City, NY; NYC